 A wonderful summertime journey through Hampshire's countryside, which allows you to sit back, relax and experience the leisurely pace of steam travel.

-Dining passengers will be served a Champagne Cream Tea on board.
+Premier Dining and Pullman Style Dining passengers will be served a Champagne Cream Tea on this tour.

 |Hampshire Countryside Tour||NA||NA|